bitcoin-balancer/cli-lite/README.md

   <br/>

-  Downloads the latest version of cli-lite, installs its dependencies, and compiles it.
+  Downloads the latest version of `cli-lite`, installs its dependencies, and compiles it.

   <br/>